agentcontest/massim_2020/docs/protocol.md

 # MASSim Protocol Documentation

-The MASSim protocol defines sequences of XML messages which are exchanged between the agents and the MASSim server.
+The MASSim protocol defines sequences of JSON messages which are exchanged between the agents and the MASSim server.
 Agents communicate with the server using standard TCP sockets.

 ## Sequence